iTanriover/photonic_ic_projects/edge-coupler/README.md

 The waveguide width was varied by approximately $$\pm20\ \mathrm{nm}$$ around the nominal width of $$450\ \mathrm{nm}$$.
 **WG width versus coupling coefficient**
 ![Width_vs_coupling_coeff](figures/coupling_vs_width_variation.jpg)
-### Wavelength-dependent splitting
-The wavelength response was calculated using the extracted coupling coefficient and the selected coupling length.
-The through-port power decreases with wavelength while the coupled-port power increases.
-The two output powers cross close to the 50/50 splitting point, demonstrating wavelength-dependent power division.

 ### Robustness to dimensional variations
 The effect of dimensional variations was evaluated by independently varying the waveguide width and gap around their nominal values.
 These results show the sensitivity of the nominal coupling design to fabrication-related variations in waveguide width and separation.